 Notthing Hill & Westbourne Grove areas

-This area is mostly know for being a rich hood, and for the colourful painted houses.
-And this is true, the streets are very cleaned, and the house all very cool in yellow, pink, blue and green.
+This area is mostly known for being a wealthy hood, and for the colourful painted houses.
+And this is true, the streets are very cleaned, and the houses all very cool in yellow, pink, blue and green.
 It gives a very joyful atmosphere and we loved wandered around it.

-And suprisingly, we found a lot of street art pieces too.
+And surprisingly, we found a lot of street art pieces too.
 Not to mention a couple of Bansky, well preserved behind plexiglas!
 How funny…

 The area of North London is just completely crazy!
 You have to go to feel it.

-It is very famous for the wekk-end markets where you can find everything and more… But I advise hyou to fgo during the week if possible – less touristy, and more grungy / rock’n roll locals will go on the streets, plus you will have time and space to visit at your peace and to see a lot of street art pieces around.
+It is very famous for the week-end markets where you can find nothing & everything… But I advise you to go during the week if possible – less touristy, and more grungy / rock’n roll locals will go on the streets, plus you will have time and space to visit at your peace and see a lot of street art pieces around.
 It is a good graffiti spot.
 Don’t hesitate to go up to Chalk Farm station and around, a couple of Bansky’s are waiting for you.

-Also known as the Banky’s tunnel – this area is a good and free place for graffiti – artists and murals are changing daily and always very animated.
+Also known as the Banky’s tunnel – this area is a good and free place for graffiti – artists and murals are changing daily and it’s always very animated.
 It can look a little bit creepy at night or if you are on your own, so plan to head there during the day.
-And better to enjoy the artworks with a better « light » even if you’ll be under a tunnel hey.
-So definitely worth a visit
+And better with daylight to enjoy the artworks with a better « light » even if you’ll be under a tunnel hey.
+So definitely worth a visit.

-Brixton is a little bit outside of South London, so if you decide to head down there, make sure you have free time for you.
+Brixton is a little bit outside of South London, so if you decide to head down there, make sure you have free time.
 It is a multi-cultural hood with a vibrant energy and an exotic touch that reflects the caribbean’s roots.
 Music scene is important there as well as art.
-We loved spending an afternoon there: having lunch n the market, wandering around, and taking photos of people and art pieces on the walls.
+We loved spending an afternoon there: having lunch in the covered market, wandering around, and taking photos of people and art pieces on the walls.

 To mix a central visit with Brixton, head to the Borough Market for lunch and then you’ll find a bus going straight down to Brixton.

-When we visit London, it is pretty always walking on the streets between rain and shine… but this makes the charm of the city.
+When we visit London, it is pretty always we walk on the streets between rain and shine… but this makes the charm of the city.

 The north-east is very lively and a rich area in terms of art.
 Street art & graffiti are therefore well represented.
-Note the hoods of Old Street, Brick Lane, Shoreditch… where you will be able to find some pieces by the artists: T.wat, Jef Aerosol, Mark Gmehling, Roa, Ben Slow, Stik, …
+Note the hoods of Old Street, Brick Lane, Shoreditch… where you will be able to find some pieces by the artists: T.Wat, Fin barr, Mark Gmehling, Roa, Ben Slow, Stik, Otto Schade, …

 Between Islington and Angel

 This area would be the one I choose if I have to live in London.
-Totally fell in love at first sight… It is a very human size area with a very good mix between restaurants, the access to the canal for nice walks, the artistic scene, the kid friendly places, charity shopping, …
+Totally fell in love at first sight… It is a very human size area with a very good mix between bars & restaurants, the access to the canal for nice walks, the artistic scene, the kid friendly places, charity shopping, …

-Make sure to check out Pickering and Windsor Streets to find out Bambi artist artwork.
+Make sure to check out Pickering and Windsor Streets to find out Bambi artist artworks.

-London is very famous for street art and it’s easy to find out artworks from foreigners in the areas of Brick Lane.
-I love walking my camera in hands, ready to capture a few photos.
-Everytime the spectacle is different, from artists I know to others we discover.
+London is very famous for street art and it’s easy to find out artworks from foreigners in the area of Brick Lane.
+We love walking both our cameras in hands, ready to capture a few photos.
+Everytime the spectacle is different, from artists we know to others we discover.
 From frenchies who came to visit to locals who animate the walls.
-Very interesting each time.
+Very interesting each time!

-Make sure you go and visit the Truman brewery space where you will have a huge Banksy car, with Ronzo by its side and Invader not far.
+Make sure you go and visit the Truman brewery space where you will have a huge Banksy car, with D*Face and Ronzo by its side and then a huge Invader + Obey not far.
 Very cool and famous scene.
 A huge mural done by the portuguese artist Vhils too, in front of the main scene, next to Otto Schade at that time.

 Shoreditch is really the place to hang out when you look for street art in London – not only for street art I should say but also for the energy and the cool places you can find.

-It was very cool to see pieces of French artists there, like C215 and locals ones as Finbarr Dac and Ben Slow, Stick, Christiaan Nagel, Banksy if you’re lucky enough, D*Face, Ronzo, Invader, Obey and more.
+It was very cool to see pieces of French artists there, like C215, Gregos, … and local ones as Finbarr Dac and Ben Slow, Stick, Christiaan Nagel, Banksy if you’re lucky enough, D*Face, Ronzo, Invader, Obey and more.